-As the ephemeral swale crossed by Bridge M-21-I does not have natural perennial surface flows that could maintain any fisheries, therefore no fisheries concerns exist for this location.
-Any flows are erratic, storm event flows only.
+As the ephemeral swale-like feature crossed by Bridge M-22-Y does not have natural perennial surface flows that could maintain any fisheries, therefore no fisheries concerns exist for this location.
+Any flows are erratic, storm event sheet flows only.

-The new structure will likely provide a similar opening to allow for continued cattle access via the underpass.
 Since the Project is a bridge replacement project that will not influence the amount of road use along US 350 after construction has been completed, the Project is not anticipated to affect terrestrial animal use of the PRA or movements in the vicinity of the PRA upon completion of the Project.